This digital companion is a “making of” of the cosmopolitan revolutionary moment documented in my book Rogue Revolutionaries.

 “Mongey asks whether these seemingly ragged edges of the Age of Revolutions were quite a bit closer to the era’s common cloth than narratives of lasting revolutionary state formation in the late eighteenth and early nineteenth centuries have led us to believe … The most important contribution of Rogue Revolutionaries is the way it decenters national narratives ..
 Graduate students and academics will learn a great deal about state building while the book’s lively profiles of insurgents will engage undergraduates studying the Age of Revolutions.”— Jesse Cromwell, University of Mississippi

 “Through Mongey’s skillful analysis, the stories of failed military ventures and forgotten state founders, which have often been sidelined as cases of mere “adventure” or “piracy”, turn into a thought-provoking discussion of what constituted legitimate claims to statehood during a moment of upheaval and uncertainty.” — Jan Jansen, Universität Duisburg-Essen

 This curated list of archives used in the book Rogue Revolutionaries is based on ease of access and availability of digitized collections.

-Selection of sources and interpretations used in Rogue Revolutionaries in a short 3D book.
+Selection of sources and interpretations used in Rogue Revolutionaries.

 Map of revolutionary projects